 Some of the content of Green Prints has also been translated into Spanish and published by the University of Barcelona.
 Click here for details of this book "El Grabado no tóxico", which includes chapters by Eva Figueras Ferrer, Friedhardt Kiekeben, Keith Howard, Juan Carlos Ramos, and Rosa Vives.

-On this site are completely revised sections on fractint, salt aquatint, sugar lift tint and on electrolytic cold casting of copper, on equipment, on calculating time required for galv-etching, and extensive rewriting of sections to correspond with the 17 th edition of Green Prints.
+On this site are completely revised and enlarged sections on warnings about the use of new "Bio-solvents" or "Eco cleaners" or "vegetable-based substitutes", on fractint, salt aquatint, sugar lift tint, on electrolytic cold casting of copper, a new appendix on the dangers and inconveniences of using salt solution (brine) as an electrolyte, and on equipment, on calculating the time required for galv-etching, and extensive rewriting of sections to correspond with the 18 th edition of Green Prints.
 The feedback I have received, by offering Green Prints as a free download, shows that it is of interest not only to printmakers, but to to jewellers, enamellers, and craftsmen and women working in metals of all kinds, and I hope that some of the new content reflects these interests.

 Also a paper entitled "Electricity, Light and the Printed Image" given at the 'Jornadas de Grabado no tóxico' organised by the University of Barcelona in 2004, is available by clicking on the title above.
 This paper forms part of the book in Spanish above, and the illustrated Spanish version of it is available on this website.
 More of this paper is now included in the historical introduction.